-Trummer [50].
+To assess the performance on larger queries, we need suitable loads.
+We consider ten batches of synthetic queries generated with the conventional method by Steinbrunn et al. [51], using code by Trummer [57].
 We generate 270 queries with up to 50 relations for the classical chain, star, and cycle query graphs.
-In addition, we evaluate our method on tree queries by Neumann and Radke [38], where we consider 400 queries joining up to 50 relations.
+In addition, we evaluate our method on tree queries by Neumann and Radke [43], where we consider 400 queries joining up to 50 relations.
 All queries can be found in the reproduction package.

-This captures many practically relevant and common scenarios with varying properties, which allows to assess the general utility of DA on JO, specifically (1) its capability to identify beneficial cross product opportunities, which occur more frequently in chain and cycle graphs than star graphs11, (2) its ability to solve cyclic queries, which are problematic for some JO methods such as IKKBZ [18, 23], and finally (3), the DA's aptitude to obtain good solutions even for complex star and tree queries, a task known to be NP-complete when considering cross products [7, 8].
-In contrast, the complexity of optimising chain and cycle queries with cross products is not fully understood [32].
+This captures many practically relevant and common scenarios with varying properties, which allows us to assess the general utility of DA on JO, specifically (1) its capability to identify beneficial cross product opportunities, which occur more frequently in chain and cycle graphs than star graphs11, (2) its ability to solve cyclic queries, which are problematic for some JO methods such as IKKBZ [20, 25], and finally (3), the DA's aptitude to obtain good solutions even for complex star and tree queries, a task known to be NP-complete when considering cross products [8, 9].
+In contrast, the complexity of optimising chain and cycle queries with cross products is not fully understood [36].
 However, given its factorial growth, their extremely large solution space is still sufficiently challenging to assess the scalability aptitude of JO algorithms, which becomes apparent in our experiments.
 For all queries, Fig. 3 on page 10 depicts the normalised cost of the obtained results.
-A more detailed analysis on execution time can be found in Appendix C.
+A more detailed analysis on execution time can be found in our technical report [48].

 6.2.1 DPSizeLinear.
 Using exhaustive search, DPSizeLinear guarantees optimality for a linear solution space without cross products.
-We observe that the algorithm manages to obtain such solutions after a few milliseconds for chain and cycle queries joining up to 50 relations.
-The query graph linearity and lack of cross product support restrict the amount of possible solutions for these queries, and enable DPSizeLinear to obtain solutions even for large queries.
+It obtains such solutions after a few milliseconds for chain and cycle queries joining up to 50 relations.
+Query graph linearity and lack of cross product support restrict the amount of possible solutions, and enable DPSizeLinear to scale to large queries.

-Limits arise for tree or star graphs, whose structure engenders a large solution space even without cross products.
+Limits arise for tree or star graphs, which imply a large solution space even without cross products.
 For star graphs, DPSizeLinear initially obtains solutions within a few seconds.
-From 26 relations on, optimisation typically takes around 45s, and starting at 30 relations, no solution can be obtained before the 60s timeout.
-For tree queries, timeouts appear for queries joining 40 relations, and become frequent for 50 relations.
-While solutions are optimal without cross products, their exclusion severely degrades solution quality for chain and cycle queries: Normalised solution costs exceed competitors by up to a factor of almost 20.
+From 26 relations on, optimisation typically takes around 45s, and starting at 30 relations, no solution is obtained before 60s.
+For tree queries, timeouts appear for 40 relations, and become frequent for 50 relations.
+Finally, excluding cross products severely increases normalised costs for chain and cycle queries by up to a factor of almost 20.

 6.2.2 IKKBZ.
 Unlike exhaustive search, IKKBZ heuristically determines linear JO solutions without cross products in polynomial time, enabling it to obtain good solutions even for large star queries within milliseconds.
-This excludes cyclic queries, where IKKBZ fails: While still obtaining solutions, their normalised costs often exceed those of other methods by orders of magnitude.
-Like DP-SizeLinear, IKKBZ is unable to scale for large, general query graphs.
+This excludes cyclic queries: Their normalised costs often exceed other methods by orders of magnitude.
+Like DPSizeLinear, IKKBZ does not scale for large, general query graphs.
 Solution quality substantially suffers from excluded cross products.

 6.2.3 Minsel.
-Similarly to IKKBZ and DPSizeLinear, Minsel considers a solution space without cross products.
-However, even for this restricted space, normalised costs for Minsel solutions often exceed those of competitors by orders of magnitude.
-We therefore observe an inconsistent performance that is characteristic for greedy algorithms, making the method inferior to most competitors.
+Similarly to above, Minsel considers solutions without cross products.
+Still, normalised solution costs often exceed those of competitors by orders of magnitude.
+The inconsistent performance of greedy algorithms makes Minsel inferior to most competitors.